US calls for German ground troops in Syria | DW | 07.07.2019

 Maas said at the time that the mission was "vital to prevent IS setting up new structures underground."
 But the decision of whether to extend the mission is not his to make alone, since, under German law, the parliament must approve all foreign military missions.

-US President Donald Trump last December stated his wish to withdraw the 2,000 US troops currently stationed in northeastern Syria, where they are supporting the SDF, an alliance of opposition forces led by the Kurdish militia, the People's Protection Units (YPG).
+US President Donald Trump last December stated his wish to withdraw the 2,000 US troops currently stationed in northeastern Syria, where they are supporting the SDF, an alliance of opposition forces led by the People's Protection Units (YPG), a Kurdish militia.

 This alliance has brought tensions with fellow NATO member Turkey, whose government considers the YPG an ally of the Kurdistan Workers' Party (PKK), which has been fighting against the Turkish state for the autonomy of the Kurdish people for decades.